President's Environmental Challenge Grant

 The grant was just one piece of an overall campus sustainability initiative, designed to heighten awareness of environmental issues among Virginia Wesleyan's faculty, staff and students and to make Virginia Wesleyan a more environmentally-friendly place.

 The $2,500 grant is the prize for the winning applicant(s).
-The Task Force believes that any winning grant should be worth the College funding and should save enough to make the investment worthwhile.
+The PEIC believes that any winning grant should be worth the College funding and should save enough to make the investment worthwhile.
 President Greer assigned the President's Environmental Issues Council to be responsible for awarding the grant.

 Proposals are accepted from any member of the campus community (students, staff and/or faculty) and can also come from groups of people, with the prize money split among the members of the winning team.